nithishkumar-cyber/Cybersecurity-Lab-Portfolio/README.md

 - Network security architecture validation
 - Authentication monitoring and failure pattern analysis
-- Linux privilege and system activity analysis through logging

-All projects are conducted in isolated lab environments using Cisco Packet Tracer, Linux virtual machines, and Python-based tools.
+All projects are conducted in isolated lab environments using Cisco Packet Tracer, Python-based tools.

 ---